voxpupuli/puppet-cassandra/README.md

 Default value '0644'

 ##### `config_path`
 The path to the cassandra configuration file.
-If this is undef, it will be changed to **/etc/cassandra/default.conf** on the Red Hat family of operating systems or **/etc/cassandra** on Ubuntu.
-Otherwise the user can specify the path name.
-Default value *undef*
+Default value **/etc/cassandra/default.conf** on Red Hat or **/etc/cassandra** on Debian.

 ##### `concurrent_compactors`
 Number of simultaneous compactions to allow, NOT including